Sweet Dumpling Squash: What It Is + How to Cook It

 How to use it for savory recipes

-You can flavor it with optional spices for a side dish, it pairs especially well with sage, thyme and oregano.
+You can flavor it with optional spices for a side dish; it pairs exceptionally well with sage, thyme, and oregano.

 Helpful tools